jtucci1210/into-the-deep/README.md

 # into-the-deep

 ## Background
 Into The Deep is an ocean exploration game, where you, the submarine dive through the different layers of the ocean.
-Along the way you will encounter relevant marine life ( which you must avoid hitting) and garbage (which you move over to collect).
+Along the way you will learn about the different zones while encountering garbage (which you move over to collect).
 As you go deeper the light will diminish making it harder to see.

 ## MVP/Functionality
-* Able to start/pause/restart the game
 * Reactive background based on depth
-* Marine life / garbage that appear also based on depth
-* Garbage collection score
+* Garbage that appears/ is able to be collected
+* "Infinite" scroll in the vertical axis
+* Depth gauge and depth arrow that corresponds on canvas to location
+* Deploy on Heroku

 ## Wireframes